CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 3. You are navigated to the **Data Factory Home page**.
 The page contains three main sections.

-    a. **Create a Workspace with Task Flow** : This section explains how to create a workspace using a predesigned template called a task flow, which helps keep your items organized in Microsoft Fabric.
+    a. **Create a Workspace** : This section explains how to create a workspace using a predesigned template called a task flow, which helps keep your items organized in Microsoft Fabric.

     b. **Recommended:** This lists the items available in Data Factory – Dataflow Gen2, Data pipeline, Data workflow and API for GraphQL.